 In The Motley Two, one of these happened some time in the past, due to unknown temporal chicanery.
 Subverted In the effects do not go unnoticed by the general populace.

-The original Aeon Flux shorts often ended in her violent and occasionally gruesome death.
+The original Ćon Flux shorts often ended in her violent and occasionally gruesome death.
 In half (the pilot, 5 from second season, 2 from third season) of the episodes, the series would have her suffer some apparent terrible fate, and only one episode gives any explanation for why she was around the next episode.
 A fanon explanation is that the various Aeon Fluxes are clones.
-This is unconfirmed, Peter Chung has stated his distaste for Word Of God.
+This is unconfirmed, Peter Chung has stated his distaste for Word of God.
 The supporting evidence is from one episode did feature an Aeon clone (and if you're not paying attention, you'll think there are a lot more— but the others are just women that Trevor made dress up like Aeon).
 Another episode (beyond the eight) features Aeon dying multiple times, each time coming back without explanation.
 This episode is notoriously difficult to make sense of, and in a bizarre twist, it's the only episode in the entire series which makes a reference to another episode.

-Aqua Teen Hunger Force liberally uses snapback at the end of every episode, whether it's really needed or not.
+Aqua Teen Hunger Force liberally uses a Snap Back at the end of every episode, whether it's really needed or not.
 No matter what happens, the next episode will have totally restored the players to start.
 Thus Carl's house still stands despite the fact it's been destroyed several times.
 Shake is still alive despite being killed at least three times.
 Frylock moves into his own apartment in one episode, declares he's never coming back (and he really means it, even refusing to be asked back), but is living at the Teens' house again in the next episode.
 The lack of continuity is never fully addressed, and considering the wackiness of the show, it's arguably not even a problem.
-A Running Gag on the show is centered around the only character who does not get a snapback each time, M.C.
+A Running Gag on the show is centered around the only character who does not get a Snap Back each time, M.C.
 Pee Pants.